 This is a joint competition for VU and VUMC investigators.
 All investigators should follow these instructions.

-Vanderbilt (VU and VUMC, collaboratively) may nominate one associate or full professor to submit a letter of intent for the 2021 Brain Research Foundation Scientific Innovations Award.
+Vanderbilt (VU and VUMC, collaboratively) may nominate one associate or full professor to submit a letter of intent for the 2022 Brain Research Foundation Scientific Innovations Award (SIA).
 The SIA program provides $150,000 over two years for innovative science in both basic and clinical neuroscience.
-This funding mechanism is designed to support creative, exploratory, cutting-edge research in well-established research laboratories, under the direction of established investigators.
+This funding mechanism is designed to support creative, exploratory, cutting-edge research in well-established research laboratories under the direction of established investigators.

-- Nominee must be a full-time associate professor or full professor working in the area of studies of brain function in health and disease.
-Assistant professors and research associate professors are ineligible.
+- The nominee must be a full-time associate professor or full professor working in the area of studies of brain function in health and disease.
+Assistant professors, research associate professors and professors emeriti are ineligible.

 - Current major NIH or other peer-reviewed funding is preferred.
 Evidence of such funding in the past three years is essential.